-What is the difference between Pipe & Tube?
+What is the difference between Pipe and Tube?
 At the end of this video, you will know the difference and that to an oil & gas engineer’s point of view.

 You are aware that people used the term pipe and tube interchangeably.
-However, there is the difference between them.
+However, there is the difference between pipe and tube.

-What is Pipe?
-The pipe is pressure tight circular hollow section that used in piping systems to transport gasses or fluids.
+The pipe is pressure tight circular hollow section that used in piping systems to transport gases or fluids.

-What is Tube?
 Over the internet, you will find that tube is a circular structural member and the confusion start from here.
 In oil and gas industries, tubes are not just used as a structural part but also used in the heat exchanger and fired heater for a process application.
 Let’s check the difference.
-The first difference is how the size is define for the pipe and tube.
+The first difference is how the size is defined for the pipe and tube.

-American code & Standard related to oil & gas such as ASME B31.3 Process piping code & ASME section IX Pressure vessel design code uses the term NPS – Nominal Pipe Size to define the diameter of the pipe.
+American code & Standard related to oil & gas such as ASME B31.3 Process Piping code & ASME section IX Pressure vessel design code use the term NPS – Nominal Pipe Size to define the diameter of the pipe.

 As said earlier, pipes are used in all kind of process fluids and services.
 Tubes are generally used for heat transfer application such as heat tracing line, heat exchanger and fired heater and also used as instrument connection line.
 Tubes are also used as primary load bearing member in steel structure for the civil application.

-Pipe are available in standard size of 1/8” to 80”, whereas tubes used in oil & gas generally of small size.
-Structural tubulars are available in all desired size.
+Pipes are available in standard size of 1/8” to 80”, whereas tubes used in oil & gas generally of small size.
+Structural tubular are available in all desired size.